 Esophageal inflammation, erosive esophagitis and erosive gastritis all represent the second most common causes of upper GI bleeding.
 Acid reflux is considered to be the most common cause of inflammation of the esophagus.
 Esophageal varices, which are abnormally dilated vessels within the esophagus, are typically seen in patients with portal hypertension and chronic liver disease and these patients are at an increased risk for hemorrhage.
 In addition to these risk factors, vomiting, due to force, can cause ruptures in the esophagus (Boerhaave syndrome) and resultant upper GI bleeding.

 Patients in shock due to trauma, sepsis, or organ failure can also have upper GI bleeds as a result of erosions occurring in the presence of decreased blood flow and altered acidity of the gastric lumen.

 Lower Gastrointestinal Bleeding

-As implied, massive bleeding is a potentially life-threatening condition that requires immediate blood transfusions.
-Occult bleeding is seen most often with colorectal cancer and patients typically present with iron deficiency anemia.
+As implied, massive bleeding is a potentially life-threatening condition that requires an immediate blood transfusion.
+Occult bleeding is seen most often with colorectal cancer; these patients typically present with iron deficiency anemia.

-Inflammatory bowel diseases, such as Chron’s disease, ulcerative colitis, and non-infectious gastroenteritis account for just over a tenth of lower GI hemorrhages, while neoplasms and benign anorectal diseases such as hemorrhoids and anal fissures account for 20%.
+Inflammatory bowel diseases, such as Crohn's disease, ulcerative colitis, and non-infectious gastroenteritis account for just over a tenth of lower GI hemorrhages, whereas neoplasms and benign anorectal diseases such as hemorrhoids and anal fissures account for up to 20%.